madalinagomei/team3-JavaScriptProject/README.md

 Hey there 👋

-Here you can find the project for the “Filmoteka” website.
-We are students from a group called “Codul Schrödinger” at the GOIT Academy. 🚀

 After completing the JavaScript course, we wanted to reinforce the 📌 knowledge we gained and implement the 📃 final project within two weeks.